OpenDSA/OpenDSA/RST/en/List/ListLinked.rst

 of the list by adding a "trailer" node that also never stores a value.

+The following diagram shows initial conditions for a linked list with header and trailer nodes.

 .. _LinkedListInit:

 .. inlineav:: llistInitCON dgm
    :align: center

-   Initial conditions for the linked list, with header and trailer nodes.

 Adding the trailer node also solves our problem with deleting the last node on the list, as we will see when we take a closer look at the